 Grayling Farm barn is home to Barn Owl Bakery and is where fresh bread is baked daily using island wheat.
 If you are looking to excite your palate and enjoy a unique wine experience, visit Lopez Island Vineyards on summer weekends.
 Here, visitors can hand-select their very own bottle of wine right from the vineyard.
 Many of our island farmers can also be found at the Lopez Island Farmers Market.
 If you prefer to have someone else prepare fresh island farm fare, book a table at Ursa Minor fine dining restaurant.

 A Different Vacation Destination

 That’s it!
 The top 5 things to do on Lopez Island.
-This list looks quite different from what might be recommended on the other islands that make up the San Juans, but Lopez, in general, is a different type of vacation destination.
-If you are looking to escape the crowds, connect with nature, and dine hyper-locally, Lopez Island the perfect Island getaway!
+This list looks quite different from what might be recommended on the other islands that make up the San Juan Islands, but Lopez, in general, is a different type of vacation destination.
+If you are looking to escape the crowds, connect with nature, and dine hyper-locally, visiting Lopez Island might be your perfect Pacific Northwest Getaway!

 Check out Edenwild on Youtube for more interesting things to do on Lopez Island!